Australia floods still rising with two dead, four missing

 BEENLEIGH, Australia: Flooded rivers were still rising Saturday in two Australian states with two women dead and four people missing after torrential rains in the wake of a powerful tropical cyclone.

-Queensland police warned that the Logan River, which runs through Beenleigh south of Brisbane, would not hit peak flood levels for several more hours while the city of Rockhampton to the north was also facing a major threat.
+Queensland police warned that the Logan River, which runs through Beenleigh south of Brisbane, would only hit peak flood levels during the afternoon while further north the city of Rockhampton was also facing a serious threat.

 Commissioner Ian Stewart warned there was "still a major risk to the community around Logan and further south caused by that flooding situation."

-Rockhampton, with a population of over 80,000 on the Fitzroy River, was expected to suffer flood levels not seen for a century by Wednesday and Stewart urged residents in low-lying areas to leave.
+Rockhampton, with a population of over 80,000 on the Fitzroy River, was expected to suffer flood levels not seen for a century and Stewart urged residents in low-lying areas to leave.

 "By Wednesday, we will be at peak flooding in Rockhampton," he said.

-"It won't just be on Wednesday, it will be a gradual rise, so I encourage people to move now."
+"It will be a gradual rise, so I encourage people to move now."

-Queensland police tweeted "we currently have four people missing... that we have serious concerns about," but provided no further detail.
+Queensland police tweeted "we currently have four people missing... that we have serious concerns about," including a 77-year-old man.

-Tens of thousands of people have been evacuated from a string of towns in Queensland and New South Wales as the floods move south towards Ballina.
+Tens of thousands of people have been evacuated from a string of towns in Queensland and New South Wales as the floods move south towards Ballina, cutting roads.

 Category four Cyclone Debbie hit northeastern Australia on Tuesday between Bowen and Airlie Beach ripping up trees and causing widespread damage that is still being assessed.

-It was downgraded to a tropical low as it tracked southeast.
-But the storm still packed damaging winds and dumped huge amounts of rain all the way down the east coast to Sydney and beyond before blowing out over the Tasman Sea.
+It was downgraded to a tropical low as it tracked southeast still packing high winds and dumping huge amounts of rain all down the east coast to Sydney and beyond before blowing out over the Tasman Sea.

 Police on Friday found the body of a woman who disappeared in floodwaters near Murwillumbah just south of the Queensland border.